lamnhan/autodocs/src/doc/getting-started/how-it-works.md

 }
 ```

-With the configuration above, you tell the CLI to create a file named `TEST.md` with two sections:
+With the configuration above (inside the `@lamnhan/docsuper` key), you tell the CLI to create a file named `TEST.md` with two sections:

 - The `head` section: a [built-in](#renderer) section that display the package name and description.
 - The `section1` section: a [rendering](#rendering-input) section that display the source code element title and description.